Sujeily-Fonseca/DB_Phase_I/README.md

-# Social Messaging Application
+# Social Messaging Application: LiSSMessageApp
-# LiSSMessageApp

 # Objectives
 1. Understand the design, implementation and use of an application backed by a database system.